SmartX-Team/OpenARK/docs/Development.md

 # Development Environment

-The following describes the recommended specifications used to build a `Noah Cloud` development environment.
+The following describes the recommended specifications used to build a `OpenARK` development environment.

 ## Rust